argoproj-labs/argocd-vault-plugin/README.md

 ### How it works
 The argocd-vault-plugin works by taking a directory of yaml files that have been templated out using the pattern of `<placeholder>` where you would want a value from Vault to go.
 The inside of the `<>` would be the actual key in Vault.

-An annotation must be used to specify exactly where the plugin should look for the vault values.
+An annotation can be used to specify exactly where the plugin should look for the vault values.
 The annotation needs to be in the format `avp_path: "path/to/secret"`.

 For example, if you have a secret with the key `password-vault-key` that you would want to pull from vault, you might have a yaml that looks something like the below code.
 In this yaml, the plugin will pull the value of `path/to/secret/password-vault-key` and inject it into the secret yaml.